PacoMojica/perceptron/README.md

 # Perceptron

-I created [this react app](https://perceptron.arexinspace.com/) to play with a perceptron, changing the learning rate, the training set, etc and visualizing the neuron while you train it.
+I created this app to play with a perceptron, changing the learning rate, the training set, etc and visualizing the neuron while you train it.

 # About the perceptron